Microchip-MPLAB-Harmony/gfx_apps_sam_9x60/apps/legato_benchmark/firmware/legato_bm_9x60_ek_tm4301b.X/readme.md

 Configuring the Hardware
 ------------------------

-The final setup should be:

 Configure the hardware as follows:

 -   Connect the ribbon cable from the display to the J16 connector on the back of the SAM 9x60 Evaluation Kit board.

 ![](../../../../docs/html/sam_9x60_sk_display_conf1.png)

+-   Take an SD Card formatted with FAT32 file system, and copy the boot.bin binary file from this [location](../../../boot_image/boot.bin).
+Also copy the harmony.bin file you generated from the "Building the Application" section.

--   Power up the board by connecting the power adapter to power connector or a powered USB cable to the USB port on the SAM 9x60 Evaluation Kit board.
+-	Insert the SD card to J4 of the SAM 9X60 Evaluation kit and power up the board by connecting the power adapter to power connector or a powered USB cable to the USB port on the SAM 9x60 Evaluation Kit board.

 Running the Demonstration